petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 1. For *Display Template*, select *Clarity Search Results Cards*.

+   !!! note
-   **Note**: If you don’t see the template here, return to step 8 and try the other Search Results template.
+       If you don’t see the template here, return to step 8 and try the other Search Results template.

 1. Click *Save* and close the window.